syncfusion-content/windowsforms-docs/WindowsForms/RibbonControlAdv/Working-with-Ribbon.md

 ## Ribbon Resize behavior

-By default, the ribbon control dynamically resizes as width of the window decreases, when the windows border touches the last placed ToolStripEx, the total ToolStripEx will be converted into a dropdownbutton and the items can be accessed by clicking on that dropdown arrow.
+By default, the ribbon control dynamically resizes as width of the window decreases, when the windows border touches the last placed ToolStripEx, the total ToolStripEx will be converted into a dropdown button and the items can be accessed by clicking on that dropdown arrow.
 Same behavior will be continued to every ToolStripEx while minimized continuously.
 Again, the ToolStripEx will be visible if the spacing between window border and ToolStripEx has enough space to allocate all the items in that ToolStripEx.

 ![](Working_with_Ribbon_Images/Working-with-Ribbon_img5.jpg)

-This behavior can be changed with the ribbon property `CollapseBehavior` change the property to 2010, while minimizing, the items in the toolstrip will be converted into small buttons and will be converted to extra small buttons and then finally the toolstrip will be converted to dropdownbutton.
+This behavior can be changed with the ribbon property `CollapseBehavior` change the property to 2010, while minimizing, the items in the toolstrip will be converted into small buttons and will be converted to extra small buttons and then finally the toolstrip will be converted to dropdown button.

 {% tabs %}